drduh/macOS-Security-and-Privacy-Guide/README.md

 [google/grr](https://github.com/google/grr) is an incident response framework focused on remote live forensics.

-[jipegit/OSXAuditor](https://github.com/jipegit/OSXAuditor) analyzes artifacts on a running system, such as:
+[jipegit/OSXAuditor](https://github.com/jipegit/OSXAuditor) analyzes artifacts on a running system, such as quarantined files, Safari, Chrome and Firefox history, downloads, HTML5 databases and localstore, social media and email accounts, and Wi-Fi access point names.

- - Quarantined files
- - Browser information
- 	- Safari history, downloads, topsites, LastSession, HTML5 databases and localstore
- 	- Firefox cookies, downloads, form history, permissions, places and signons
- 	- Chrome history and archives history, cookies, login data, top sites, web data, HTML5
- - User social media and email accounts
- - Wi-Fi access points

 #### OpenBSM audit
 OS X has a powerful OpenBSM auditing capability.
 You can use it to monitor process execution, network activity, and much more.